shrutisharma27/blog/_posts/2020-09-14-conversica-vs-7targets.md

 **Engaged and Warm leads:** Getting a list of leads who are engaged and Warm would help the Sales team prioritize on whom to call.
 There by improving the calling metrics.
 [Read more](https://help.7targets.com/assigning-leads/lead-responses/#lead-state)

+**Notifications:** WhatsApp notifications for the Hot or Warm lead gives the Sales person an opportunity to call the lead instantly.
+There is good research from best universities and experts in the area which says that if you are able to talk to someone within 5 mins of that person engaged with your content, the chances of further communication increases substantially.

 **Intelli upload of Excel File:** One expects the physical Assistant to extract data from an excel file and then write emails.
 7Targets AI Sales Assistant tries to provide this functionality.
 [Read More](https://help.7targets.com/assigning-leads/add-multiple-leads/#add-multiple-leads)

 ## Conclusion